Travel PA is a growing home-based travel franchise. Its founder Hamish Kaumaya spoke to workingmums.co.uk about how it was set up and what it offers.

 The type of people he is looking for are those with a strong business sense who are good at selling the business and marketing locally and who are able to grow local networks.

-There are follow-up training days in London so agents keep on top of industry changes and can meet suppliers as well as have talks from travel operators such as cruise providers.
-In addition, there is an annual conference which includes team building exercises and sessions on future developments in the industry.
+There are follow-up training days in London so agents keep on top of industry changes and can meet suppliers as well as have talks with travel operators such as cruise providers.
+In addition, there is an annual conference which includes team-building exercises and sessions on future developments in the industry.
 Next year’s is in Mexico.

 Other developments over the last few years include a £120K investment in a new online travel system created by Nexus which means agents can work from anywhere.
 It includes a message board, a database of suppliers, a management system, an online sales system with access to good deals in everything from car hire to insurance, marketing support, a website and much more.
 “It gives you everything you need to run the business,” says Hamish, “and increases the speed with which we can give clients a quote.”